ohmp/james-project/upgrade-instructions.md

 In an effort to simplify the code base, we dropped support for Cassandra schema version prior version 5.

-Installation running older schema version needs to rely on release 3.5.0 to upgrade to schema version 7.
+Installation running older schema version than version 5 needs to rely on release 3.5.0 to upgrade to schema version 7, before upgrading to an eventual newer version.

 ### Log4J2 Adoption